Electrical Safety, Residential

 Moreover, all detectors manufactured before 2013 should probably reach expiration by now.

 If you’re a homeowner planning to install one, it would be easy to monitor its effectiveness by checking the expiry date behind.
+When renting a space with an existing device, you may not know its history; it’s best to ask the establishment owner to avoid a potential safety hazard.
+This also applies to plug-in, battery-powered, hardwired, and combination smoke/co units.

 3 Ways To Check For An Expired Carbon Monoxide Detector